Student Living Costs in Japan: Rent, Food, and Budget Tips

 1. Student Budget Planning in Japan – What You Need to Know

 Japanese immigration wants to make sure you can support yourself as an exchange student to Japan.
-You'll need to show proof of ¥2 million for one year of study.
+You'll need to show proof of ¥2 million for one year of study (opens in new tab).
 Let me break this down based on my experience helping international students manage their finances.

 1.1.
 Fixed vs Variable Costs – Managing Your Student Budget